 2. Please call back later, thank you.

-Where acronyms are to be read as words (spoken), please write the phonetic instructions beside them.
+Where letters are to be read as words (spoken), please write the phonetic instructions beside them.

 Example: NASA (Na-saw)